hnx8/DapperAid/README.md

     //   ('MultiInsert3', '88-8888-8888', CURRENT_TIMESTAMP, CURRENT_TIMESTAMP)
 ```
 - Note: MultiRow-Insert is a SQL-92 feature and is supported by DB2, MySQL, PostgreSQL, SQL Server, SQLite (3.7.11 or later), Oracle ("INSERT ALL" statement), and so on.
 - Note: If there are many records (by default, more than 1000), the query will be executed in multiple statements.
-You can use the "MultiInsertRowsPerQuery" property to change the number of records inserted by a single query.
+You can use the `MultiInsertRowsPerQuery` property to change the number of records inserted by a single query.

 ### `Update(record[, targetColumns])` : returns the number of updated rows
 ```cs